Building Toys: Play @ the DCFA!

 While the exhibit itself is “hands-off,” visitors will have the chance to design and build their own structure with blocks, TinkerToys and LEGOs in our “Construction Zone.”

-Join us and come Play @ DCFA!
+Join us this Saturday @ DCFA!